waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **2F Western Barrier:** The switch at (2, 17) is empty, but the barrier is already cleared.
 This puzzle is solved.

 ## Current Puzzle: Victory Road 1F
-- **Key Insight (The True Path):** The `landmass_analyzer` has confirmed that the entire floor is one interconnected landmass.
-The path to the ladder at (2, 2) is possible from my current location.
-My `pathfinder` tool's logic is flawed.
+- **Confirmed Mechanic:** The `landmass_analyzer` has confirmed that the entire floor is one interconnected landmass.
-- **Hypothesis:** The path forward requires navigating the elevated platforms using the `steps` tiles.
 Movement between different elevations is only possible via `steps` or `ledge` tiles.
-- **Current Plan:**
-    1. Overhaul the `pathfinder` tool with correct elevation logic.
+- **Pathfinder Status:** The tool's elevation logic was flawed.
+It has been repaired.
-    2. Use the repaired tool to find the path to the ladder at (2, 2).
+- **Current Plan:** Use the repaired `pathfinder` tool to find the path to the ladder at (2, 2).

 # IV.
 Battle Intelligence
 ## A. Type Effectiveness Chart (OBSERVATION-ONLY)